tomresan/dismo-release/README.md

     torch.load("/path/to/motion/extractor/checkpoint")
 )
 ```
-DisMo was trained on video clips of temporal length 8.
+DisMo was trained on video clips with a temporal lenngth of 8.
 To be able to extract motion sequences from videos of arbitrary duration, we provide the `forward_sliding` function, which extracts embeddings consecutively in a sliding window fashion:
 ```
 import torch